Applying for Rhode Island TDI: Rules, Pay, Claims Status

 In-State Workers

-Many groups working in Rhode Island fail the TDI eligibility rule because they or their employer did not withhold enough money from their paychecks to fund premiums for the program.
+Many groups working in Rhode Island fail the TDI eligibility rule because they or their employers did not withhold enough money from their paychecks to fund the program’s premiums.
 This imperative might affect you if you fall into one of these categories.

 • Gig workers, 1099 contractors, and self-employed individuals